trierra/charts/charts/portworx/v1.0.2/README.md

 ## **Pre-requisites**

-This helm chart deploys [Portworx](https://portworx.com/) and [Stork](https://docs.portworx.com/scheduler/kubernetes/stork.html) on your Kubernetes cluster.
-The minimum requirements for deploying the helm chart are as follows:
+Use this Helm chart to deploy [Portworx](https://portworx.com/) and [Stork](https://docs.portworx.com/scheduler/kubernetes/stork.html) to your Kubernetes cluster.

-- All [Pre-requisites](https://docs.portworx.com/scheduler/kubernetes/install.html#prerequisites) for Portworx must be fulfilled.
+Prerequisites

+Refer to the [Install Portworx on Kubernetes via Helm](https://docs.portworx.com/portworx-install-with-kubernetes/install-px-helm/#pre-requisites) page for the list of prerequisites.

 ## **Limitations**
 * The portworx helm chart can only be deployed in the kube-system namespace.
 Hence use "kube-system" in the "Target namespace" during configuration.
-* You can only deploy one portworx helm chart per Kubernetes cluster.

 ## **Uninstalling the Chart**

-#### When uninstalling Portworx from your cluster, you have 2 options:
+#### You can uninstall Portworx using one of the following methods:

 #### **1. Delete all the Kubernetes components associated with the chart and the release.**